 - 1. Number of new tenant leases and jobs resulting from recruitment of businesses to the State of Mississippi - 2.
-Volume of cargo activity at the Port, measured in forty-foot equivalent units (FEUs) and tonnage - 3.
-Number of employees of the International Longshoreman's Association (ILA) and the number of hours worked as a direct contribution to our local economy - 4.
+Volume of cargo activity at the Port, measured in twenty-foot equivalent units (TEUs) and tonnage - 3.
+Number of employees of the International Longshoreman's Association (ILA) and number of hours worked is a direct contribution to our local economy - 4.
 Number of externally funded capital investments, leases signed, and jobs created